itskeshwam/TheEvent/README.md

 # Event Schedule
 for the next 3 months the upcoming event in a timeline format
-## Click on Event 1
+## Click on Event 1 in Events lineup
-that's gonna be the page that shows information of the Event
+that's gonna be the page that shows information about the Event

 # Event Venue or can be changed to our "Headquarters" lol
 can be removed if you don't like it